charlesreid1/tripos-bot/README.md

 so you can set up the keys.
 The keys will live next to the bot program and `apikeys.py file`, in a folder called `keys/` containing one json file per bot account.

+This bot also needs 365 LaTeX files (one for each day) and a script to compile these LaTeX files into images.
+The directory containing LaTeX and rendered images is `latex/`.
+It is bind-mounted into the directory.

 On first run, the bot container will detect that there are no keys and run the interactive part of the script (Keymaker).